 Speaker Bio: Emily Moore

-Previous to Hatch, Moore worked at the Xerox Research Centre of Canada for 11 years as Principal Engineer and Process Engineer.
-She has an education a Bachelor Degree in Engineering Chemistry from Queen’s University and a Doctorate in Physical Chemistry from Oxford University.
+Before her ten years at Hatch, Moore worked at the Xerox Research Centre of Canada for 11 years as Principal Engineer and Process Engineer.
+She has a Bachelor Degree in Engineering Chemistry from Queen’s University and a Doctorate in Physical Chemistry from Oxford University.
 In 2016, Moore was recognized as one of 100 Global Inspirational Women in Mining and received the SCI Canada Kalev Pugi Award.